yuyu1815/genspark-export-csv/README.md

 ## Installation
 1. Clone this repository
+2. Navigate to the `csv` directory: `cd csv`
-2. Run the build script: `build.bat`
+3. Run the build script: `build.bat`
-3. Open Chrome and navigate to `chrome://extensions/`
+4. Open Chrome and navigate to `chrome://extensions/`
-4. Enable "Developer mode" (toggle in the top-right corner)
+5. Enable "Developer mode" (toggle in the top-right corner)
-5. Click "Load unpacked" and select the `dist` directory created by the build script
+6. Click "Load unpacked" and select the `dist` directory created by the build script
-6. The extension is now installed and ready to use
+7. The extension is now installed and ready to use

 ## Usage
 1. Navigate to any GenSpark page containing a data table (URL must include "https://www.genspark.ai/agents?")